morganmayday/tayen-core/archetypes/banner/vanguard.md

 > fluff text here

 The vanguard's key ability is Build.
-Their primary skills are Hit Hard and Endure, and they are trained in Command and
+Their primary skills are Hit Hard and Endure, and they are trained in Command and Move.

 | Level | Abilities |
 | ----- | --------- |